mongodb-university/realm-template-apps/flutter_todo/README.md

 ## Build on the App

 Learn about how to build a feature on top of this application in the [Flutter Device Sync Tutorial](https://www.mongodb.com/docs/atlas/app-services/tutorial/flutter/).

+## Issues

+Please report issues with the template at https://github.com/mongodb-university/realm-template-apps/issues/new